 Optimal tree canopy cover will vary depending on the climatic and site factors and some canopy cover is likely beneficial in exposed drought and frost prone sites, whereas on moister and/or cooler sites tree cover will likely negatively impact huckleberry berry abundance (Appendix 1).

-In wetter climatic regions such as the ESSF and ICH we found huckleberry plant cover and berry abundance were generally greater in sites with lower canopy cover (<50%); in areas with warmer drier climatic conditions such as that found in the SBS zone, this limitation was not observed, and some canopy cover was beneficial for huckleberry cover.
+In wetter climatic regions such as the ESSF and ICH, we found huckleberry plant cover and berry abundance were generally greater in sites with lower canopy cover (<50%); in areas with warmer drier climatic conditions such as that found in the SBS zone, this limitation was not observed, and some canopy cover was beneficial for huckleberry cover.

 Canopy cover can provide shade, moist conditions and protection from frost (Minore, Smart and Dubrasich (1979), Forney (2016), Barney (1999), however competition for resources from trees and other plants can reduce abundance of berry patches (Barney 2005).
 Canopy cover greater than 30-50% has been found to decrease overall black huckleberry plant growth (Stark and Baker, 1992; Martin, 1996; Barney 1999, Burton, 2001, Forney 2016) and berry production (Forney 2016).
 Optimal canopy cover for berry production was 34% in west-central Alberta (Nielsen et al. (2004b), <30% in NW Montana (Martin 1979, 1980), 20% in SE BC (Keefer et al. 2011) and about 10% in the central BC ICHmc subzone (Burton 1998).

 Canopy cover growth and vaccinium plant recovery after logging are interrelated by space; and these interrelationships are difficult to quantify over time in this study.
-As huckleberry cover increases as the shrub recovers from logging, but this is in the context of the negative effect of shading due to the increase in canopy cover 20 years post-harvest (at the ESSF and ICH sites sampled in this study).
-Only 8 of the 91 (9%) of the SBS sites were logged whereas 61% (385/631) of the ESSF sites were logged and 54% of the 102 ICH sites were logged, therefore this study does not compare results from the SBS with that from other zones.
+Huckleberry cover increases as the shrub recovers from logging, but this is in the context of the negative effect of shading due to the increase in canopy cover 20 years post-harvest (at the ESSF and ICH sites sampled in this study).
+Only 9% (8/91)SBS sites were logged whereas 61% (385/631) of the ESSF sites were logged and 54% (55/102) of the ICH sites were logged, therefore this study does not adequately compare results from logging within the SBS with that from other zones.

 4.1.4.
 Climatic/weather conditions

 Plant cover and berry abundance were correlated with climatic conditions and particularly those associated with temperature and moisture regime.
 Climatic conditions in previous months, seasons and years were often related to berry yield.
-In the SBS and ICH cooler moister conditions in preceding time periods were related to higher berry yields.
+In the SBS and ICH, cooler, moister conditions in preceding time periods were related to higher berry yields.
 Alternatively, exceedingly low temperatures may mean exposure of plants to freezing damage if snowpack levels were sufficiently low

 Our results are consistent with those of other studies from BC and nearby areas in confirming the importance of climatic conditions in terms of huckleberry cover and berry abundance (Appendix 2).
-Weather conditions in current and preceding years impact berry production (Holden et al. 2012, Friesen et al 2016, McLellan 2023) – this was likely due to the effect on the general health of the plants and bud set, which occurs the year before berry production and would influence subsequent berry abundance.
-Hence there could be significant differences in berry abundance – with the same level of plant cover – in different years.
+Weather conditions in current and preceding years impact berry production (Holden et al. 2012, Friesen et al 2016, McLellan 2023); this was likely due to the effect on the general health of the plants and bud set, which occurs the year before berry production and would influence subsequent berry abundance.
+Hence there could be significant differences in berry abundance, with the same level of plant cover, in different years.